robert-laws/2021-learning-path/javascript/types-and-values.md

 - null - points to a nonexistent value (ex. var score = null)

-## Assigning Different Types of Values
+## Assigning Values - Primitive Types

 Values on their own don't do very much.
 To make the most out of values, they should be assigned to variables.
 In JavaScript, the process of assigning a value to a variable is incredibly easy and simple.